Skip to main content

 Do I need a primer?

-If you want to paint with light colours, it is worth priming real wood doors with MissPompadour To Bond & Block to prevent the wood from bleeding.
-Oak, tropical wood or even softwoods can otherwise release tannins and discolour the fresh varnish.
-Stains and glazes can also bleed through new paint.
+If you want to paint with light colours, it's worth applying a primer to real wood doors using MissPompadour To Bond & Block to stop the wood from bleeding.
+Otherwise, oak, tropical wood or softwoods can release tannins and discolour your fresh coat of paint.
+Old wood dyes and stains can also bleed through new paint.

-Raw metal doors and frames should be given a corrosion protection with a stain block so that nothing rusts.
-If you want to paint plastic doors, you can use MissPompadour To Bond & Block to make the paint adhere better.
-This white undercoat also facilitates opaque painting of light white tones.
+For bare metal doors and frames, you should apply a stain block to provide corrosion protection and prevent rust.
+If you want to paint plastic doors, use MissPompadour To Bond & Block to ensure the paint adheres perfectly.
+This white undercoat also makes it easier to achieve full coverage with light white shades.

 Can you paint doors without sanding them?